- DIY bird feeders for kids: How to make them and what to feed the birds

 1. Build a bird feeder

-We’ve got instructions how to do this fun craft activity with your kids.
+We’ve got instructions on how to do this fun craft activity with your kids.

 Binoculars can be challenging for young eyes to look through.
 If you want to get bird-watching benefits, you’ll need to help your child work on focusing.
 Making your own binoculars is a great start.
 All you need are a couple of toilet paper rolls, some tape, yarn, and a hole punch.
 The Audubon Society has a great DIY project on how to make your binoculars.